-Israeli-born Ohad Ben-Ari’s career has begun when he was 12 years old with performances as a soloist with the Israeli Philharmonic Orchestra and the Israeli Chamber Orchestra.
-The following year, Ohad was officially enrolled as a student at the Tel-Aviv University, where he studied piano and composition, and later also conducting and scoring.
-As a pianist, Ohad has won numerous top prizes at international competitions, among them the ARD Competition and the coveted Arthur Rubinstein Master Competition.
-As a result, he received many invitations to appear as a soloist with orchestras and with chamber music ensembles all around the world.
+Israeli-born Ohad Ben-Ari’s career has begun with performances as a soloist with the Israeli Philharmonic Orchestra when he was merely 12 years of age.
+The following year, Ohad was officially enrolled as a student at the Tel-Aviv University, where he studied piano and composition.
+As a pianist, Ohad has won numerous top prizes at international competitions, among them the ARD and the Arthur Rubinstein Competitions.
+As a result, he received many invitations to appear in recitals, as a soloist with orchestras and as a chamber musician all around the world.

-Since 2010, Ohad Ben-Ari resides with his family in Berlin, where he continues his extensive work as a pianist and a composer.
-He partners frequently with violinists Guy Braunstein and Noah Bendix-Balgley, as well as with mandolinist Avi Avital.
-He also collaborates with other world-renown classical musicians such as Sol Gabetta, Andreas Ottensamer, Alisa Weilerstein, Emmanuel Pahud, Magdalena Kožená and Yuja Wang.
+Since 2010, Ohad Ben-Ari resides with his family in Berlin.
+Here, he continues his extensive work as a performer and a composer.
+As a pianist, he partners frequently with violinists Guy Braunstein and with mandolinist Avi Avital.
+He has also collaborated with Alisa Weilerstein, Sol Gabetta, Noah Bendix-Balgley, Emmanuel Pahud, David Orlowsky, Andreas Ottensamer, Ray Chen, Magdalena Kožená and Yuja Wang.

 Ben-Ari also serves as the director of the ID Festival Berlin, which he founded with the support of the German government in 2014.